Leading-Edge Flow Structure of a Dynamically Pitching NACA 0012 Airfoil

 Additional Document Info

-The leading edge flow structure of the NACA 0012 airfoil is experimentally investigated under dynamic stall conditions (M = 0.1, = 16.7 Rec = 1106 where c is the chord) using planar particle image velocimetry.
-The airfoil was dynamically pitched about the 1/4 chord at a reduced frequency, k = 0.1.
-As expected, under dynamical pitching conditions the flow remains attached in the leading edge region above the static stall angle, whereas during downstroke, the flow remains separated below the static stall angle.
-A phase averaging procedure involving triple velocity decomposition in combination with the Hilbert transform enables the entire dynamical stall process to be visualized in a novel coordinate system, with the added benefit of visualizing multiple cycles as multi-phase cycles.
-The genesis of the leading edge vortex is observed, which is seen to grow, bifurcate into two distinct vortices, and then convect downstream.
-2011 by the American Institute of Aeronautics and Astronautics, Inc. All rights reserved.
+The leading-edge flow structure of the NACA 0012 airfoil is experimentally investigated under dynamic-stall conditions (M = 0.1; = 16.7, 22.4 deg; Rec = 1 106) using planar particle image velocimetry.
+The airfoil was dynamically pitched about the one-fourth chord at a reduced frequency, k = 0.1.
+As expected, on the upstroke, the flow remains attached in the leading-edge region above the static stall angle, whereas during downstroke, the flow remains separated below the static stall angle.
+A phase-averaging procedure involving triple velocity decomposition in combination with the Hilbert transform enables the entire dynamic-stall process to be visualized in phase space, with the added benefit of the complete phase space composed of numerous wing oscillations.
+The formation and complex evolution of the leading-edge vortex are observed.
+This vortex is seen to grow, interact with the surrounding vorticity, detach from the surface, and convect downstream.
+A statistical analysis coupled with instantaneous realizations results in the modification of the classical dynamic-stall conceptual model, specifically related to the dynamics of the leading-edge vortex.
+Copyright 2012 by the American Institute of Aeronautics and Astronautics, Inc. All rights reserved.